Summer in February: Plot

-Despairing, Florence leaves the reception and goes up to her room, where she drinks cyanide poison.
-She staggers downstairs and collapses in front of her wedding guests.
-Gilbert attends to her; Florence survives the suicide attempt.
+Despairing, Florence leaves the reception and attempts suicide by cyanide poison, although she survives.
 Once she and AJ return to Cornwall, she asks Gilbert to look for a private studio space for her.
-Gilbert finds an abandoned cottage on the cliffside.
-Florence returns home to pack up her equipment to move into the cottage, but is ambushed by AJ, who attempts to force himself upon her.
+Gilbert finds an abandoned cottage, and Florence returns home to pack up her belongings to move in.
+She is ambushed by AJ, who attempts to force himself upon her.
 Florence escapes, and runs back to the cottage, where she is comforted by Gilbert.

-A few days later, AJ, Florence and Gilbert are having tea together.
-Gilbert announces that he has applied for a job in Africa, and will be leaving Cornwall.
-He argues with AJ, and Florence storms out of the cafe.
-Gilbert follows her down to the cottage.
-Florence and Gilbert kiss, and then make love.
+A few days later, Gilbert announces to AJ and Florence that he has applied for a job in Africa, and will be leaving Cornwall.
+In the ensuing argument, Florence storms out of the cafe; Gilbert follows her down to the cottage.
+Florence and Gilbert kiss, and then sleep together.
 They continue to meet in secret (although AJ is aware of the affair) until Gilbert leaves for Africa.

 Florence realises that she is pregnant, and explains to Laura that the baby cannot be AJ's (in reality, Munnings claimed that the marriage was never consummated).
-AJ, overhearing a conversation between Florence and Laura at a party hosted by the Knights and realising the truth, shouts at Florence and calls her a whore in front of the other guests.
-Distraught, Florence runs away to the cottage alone.
-She commits suicide by drinking the rest of the cyanide poison.
+At a party hosted by the Knights, AJ, overhears a conversation between Florence and Laura and realises the truth.
+Distraught, Florence runs away to the cottage alone, and drinks the rest of the cyanide poison.

 Two years later, Gilbert returns to Cornwall, leaving flowers at Florence's grave.
 He goes to speak to Harold, who gives him a package with a note addressed to him from AJ.
 Gilbert walks down to the cottage, opening the parcel - AJ's portrait of Florence on horseback - and hangs it above the fireplace.

-The film ends by stating that AJ never returned to Lamorna, but became one of the most celebrated artists of his generation and President of the Royal Academy; Laura and Harold Knight were both elected to the Royal Academy; Florence's brother, Joey, was killed in France in 1915; and Gilbert Evans stayed in Lamorna, and that the painting of Florence hung in his house for the rest of his life.
+The film ends by stating that AJ never returned to Lamorna, but became one of the most celebrated artists of his generation and President of the Royal Academy; Laura and Harold Knight were both elected to the Royal Academy; Florence's brother, Joey, was killed in France in 1915; and Gilbert Evans stayed in Lamorna; the painting of Florence hung in his house for the rest of his life.